 Uganda is an amazing destination when it comes to wildlife viewing, and the stunning Murchison Falls National Park is one of the best safari spots in all of East Africa.
 Gazetted in 1952, it’s the oldest National Park in Uganda and with its area of 3,893 square kilometres or 1,503 square miles, it’s also the country’s largest National Park.

-The park is named after the dramatic Murchison Falls, an impressive natural wonder where the mighty Nile River is squeezed through a narrow rocky gorge, making it the most powerful waterfall in the world.
-Apart from that, the area is renowned for its rich wildlife, spectacular scenery, and diverse activities, making it a must-visit destination for nature lovers and adventure seekers alike.
+The park is named after the dramatic Murchison Falls, an impressive spot where the mighty Nile River is squeezed through a narrow rocky gorge, making it the most powerful waterfall in the world.
+Apart from that, the area is known for its super diverse wildlife and quintessentially African scenery.

 Going on a safari in Murchison Falls National Park was one of our most memorable experiences in the country.
 Read on for everything you need to know about exploring Uganda’s biggest National Park.

 This post may contain affiliate links, and I might earn a small commission at no additional cost to you.
 For more info, click here.

 The park is located in the Albertine Rift Valley, a western arm of the East African Rift Valley, where the Nile River flows through the park from Lake Victoria to Lake Albert.
 The Nile divides the park into two sections: the southern part is more wooded, while the northern part consists of open grassland that is ideal for wildlife viewing.